 When purchasing services:

-For contractual reasons, we require personal data for online ordering or the purchase of certain services and products in order to provide our services and process the contractual relationship.
+For contractual reasons, we require personal information for the online order or the purchase of certain services and products in order to provide our services and process the contractual relationship.
 For example, when purchasing a subscription or a single ticket.

-When purchasing personalized services, we collect the following data – depending on the product or service – whereby mandatory data is marked with an asterisk (*) in the corresponding form:
+When purchasing personalised services, we collect the following data - depending on the product or service - whereby mandatory data is marked with an asterisk (*) in the corresponding form:

 - Personal photo

-– Further information such as postal address, date of birth, etc.
+- Further details such as postal address, date of birth

-In order to process the contractual relationship, we also collect data on the services you have purchased („performance data“).
-This includes – depending on the product or service – the following information:
+In order to process the contractual relationship, we also collect data about the services you have received ("service data").
+This includes - depending on the product or service - the following information:

 - Type of product or service purchased